-4.2.1.
-Physical Sampling Procedures
+4.2.1 Physical Sampling Procedures

-A permanent water sampling station (e.g. raw water tap) will be constructed within the turnin structure/pipeline that will allow for an accessible and consistent point of obtaining a representative grab sample for analysis by the Wheeling Entity.
+A permanent water sampling station (e.g. raw water tap) will be constructed between the blending point and the turn-in structure that will allow for a safe, accessible, and consistent point of obtaining a representative grab sample for analysis.
 The construction of this sampling point must be included within the facility design.
 Due to variations in sample station design, the sampling and handling procedures to be used by the Wheeling Entity must be approved by CAWCD and Reclamation.
-These procedures should be consistent with EPA approved methods, and may include appropriate flush times to ensure a representative sample.
+These procedures should be consistent with EPA, USGS, or CAWCD/Reclamation approved methods, and may include appropriate flush times to ensure a representative sample.
 CAWCD reserves the right to access this sampling point for verification sampling.

-4.2.2.
-Laboratory
+4.2.2 Laboratory

 A test result is valid only if the sample is analyzed by a laboratory that is licensed by the Arizona Department of Health Services, an out-of-state laboratory licensed under A.R.S. §36-495.14, or a laboratory exempted under A.R.S. §36-495.02, for the analysis performed.
 Laboratories must use analytical methods as prescribed in A.A.C.
 R9-14-610, 40 CFR 136.3, or an alternative analytical method approved under A.A.C.
 R9-14-610(C).
-If no Arizona Department of Health Services approved method exists, then an appropriate method, approved by the United States Environmental Protection Agency, shall be used.
+If no Arizona Department of Health Services approved method exists, then an appropriate method, developed by the EPA, shall be used.

-4.2.3.
-Chain of Custody (COC)
+4.2.3 Chain of Custody (COC)